-Karl Stull is a freelance writer and editor, with a specialty in making difficult topics understandable for general audiences.
-He has written more than a hundred feature-length articles for EBSCO Information Services on science, technology, business, and international security.
+Karl Stull is a retired writer and editor, with a specialty in making difficult topics understandable.

 - Copy-editing and proofreading college textbooks in math and social science